zentooo/Riddle.js/README.md

 * Riddle uses selector backend for document.querySelectorAll. document.querySelectorAll is flxible DOM interface but not so fast.
 So please use r.id or r.cls if you want the speed.
 They uses more specialized functions like document.getElementById and document.getElementsByClassName internally.
 * To extend selector result, add function to r.fn.
 Get access the results with "this".
-* Riddle caches all DOM query results currently.
-This feature might be change in the future.

 Included Plugins